AdobeDocs/campaign-standard.en/help/automating/using/recurring-push-notifications.md

       ![](assets/wkf_push_example_2.png)

-1. The **Push notification** activity allows you to enter the content of your message and to select the personalization fields that you want to use:
+1. The [Push notification delivery](../../automating/using/push-notification-delivery.md) activity allows you to enter the content of your message and to select the personalization fields that you want to use:

     * Select the **[!UICONTROL Recurring notification]** option.
     * Define the push notification content.
 For more information on push notification content, refer to this [section](../../channels/using/preparing-and-sending-a-push-notification.md).